Bhutanise People Showing Their Traditional Dance

 How long does it take to travel from Nepal to Bhutan?

-Direct flights between Kathmandu’s Tribhuvan International Airport (KTM) and Paro International Airport (PBH) in Bhutan take one and a half to 2 hours.
-The air traffic covers a distance of 404 kilometers.
-The flight provides awe-inspiring and fantastic aerial views.
+Direct flights between Kathmandu's Tribhuvan International Airport (KTM) and Paro International Airport (PBH) in Bhutan take 1.5 to 2 hours.
+The air traffic covers 404 kilometers.
+The flight offers awe-inspiring aerial views.

 Do foreigners need a visa to travel to Bhutan?